LiskHQ/lisk-engine/test/test-plans/gossipsub/README.md

 For the private repo you need to setup `ssh key` and `git` in your local machine or docker, please follow the instructions based on your choice [here](https://github.com/LiskHQ/lisk-engine/blob/main/test/test-plans/ping/README.md#running-tests).
 **Important:** You have to change the commit version please run the following command after your setup:
+//TODO commit version should remove after merge with main branch.
 ```bash
 go get -v github.com/LiskHQ/lisk-engine/pkg/p2p@50c946f4fab0a587da98b567608d9ff145fc68f7
 ```